| | |

 Yellow rope toward the upper left of the picture.
 This was holding the

-I shot an arrow in the air and where it fell, I know not where.
+end of the 160-meter long wire set up by Terry, AD7P. | I shot an arrow in the air and where it fell, I know not where.

 Actually, it didn't fall.
 It got stuck in the tree as the crew was